santik/iot-browser/README.md

 Application listens to 3 Kafka topics: OutsideTemperature, OutsideHumidity, WindSpeed.
 Contracts for topics can be found [here](https://github.com/santik/iot-browser/tree/master/src/main/resources/schema)

 Application saves data from topics to the database.
 In-memory H2 database was used.
-Data structure is flat and no relational so NoSQL database can be used in a real use case.
+Data structure is flat and no-relational, so NoSQL database can be used in a real use case.

-Application exposes API endpoint is `/readings/`.
+Application exposed API endpoint is `/readings/`.
 JSON must be sent as a body for the POST request.
 Contracts for request and response can be found [here](https://github.com/santik/iot-browser/tree/master/src/main/resources/schema)
 *[Postman collection for API calls](https://github.com/santik/iot-browser/blob/master/relay42.postman_collection.json)*

-For publishing Kafka messages retry mechanism was set up.

 ### Dependencies
 The full dependency list can be seen in [pom.xml](https://github.com/santik/iot-browser/blob/master/pom.xml) Bellow listed the main set of dependencies